 Kim K. would later craft a juice recipe like no other; creamy ginger, lemony, and very green; Kim’s Legacy.

 We believe organic vegetables are the essence of food.
 We have a strong veggie attitude.
 Most of our produce is organic.
 Overall, we’re 60+ percent organic and working to improve this measurement.

 We buy from more than 40 vendors; including king soopers, safeway, and whole foods.
 We buy rishi brand tea – organic and fair-trade.
-We buy miso and sesame seeds from Pacific Mercantile.
-Most of our produce is bought from Growers Organics – a highly respected local distributor here in Denver.
-We buy from costco and sam’s club to save money – efficiency is always a factor in every business.
+We buy miso and roasted sesame seeds from Pacific Mercantile.
+We buy from Kehe and we also buy from costco and sam’s club to save money – efficiency is always a factor in every business.

 We buy from farmer’s markets too; we want the local farmer to succeed; it’s crazy to ship so much food and water all around the planet.
-In Spring, Summer, and Fall, we cut herbs from our roof-top garden, fresh within minutes and with zero trucking.
+In Spring and Summer, we cut herbs from our roof-top garden – organic, fresh within minutes, and with zero trucking.

 Although recycling and composting will never replace downsizing and simplicity; we recycle and compost with Alpine.
 There’s nothing green about most of the green talk.
 There’s nothing green about a second home in the Vail Valley made from recycled material.
 There’s nothing green about a golf-course; we destroy sacred space when we build golf courses along mountain valley rivers, along the seacoast, in the deserts, etc. Yoga creates sacred space.

 Most buy-local organizing appears to be economic.
 Just more of the same; it’s all about the money and it’s all about Me.
 Promoting local this and that regardless of sense or reasoning is just another from of self-serving nonsense.